Happy Birthday Tim Berners-Lee; Gemini post-modern philosophers

 "Interest" comes from the latin inter esse, to be between.
 This Gemini experience of being as a twoness, or a multiplicity, or a passage, and the associated curiousity of the child, restlessness of the adolescent, energy of the youth, this vivacity and wit to connect, is Gemini's continual gift to life.

-Another major figure of French post-structuralist feminism, the poet Helene Cixous (5 June 1937) obsessively explores the idea of a specifically female writing, to strip from communication itself the mask of gender neutrality.
+Another major figure of French post-structuralist feminism, the poet Helene Cixous (5 June 1937) obsessively explores the idea of a specifically female writing, to strip the mask of gender neutrality from communication itself.
 She too at one point reaches to stars:

 On another level entirely, the oeuvre of American sociolinguist Deborah Tannen (7 June 1945) reiterates the gendered dyadics of discourse: You Just Don't Understand: Women and Men in Conversation; Talking from 9 to 5: Women and Men at Work; That's Not What I Meant!
 How Conversational Style Makes or Breaks Relationships; Conversational Style: Analyzing Talk Among Friends; I Only Say This Because I Love You: Talking to Your Parents, Partner, Sibs, and Kids When You're All Adults; You're Wearing That?: Mothers and Daughters in Conversation.